-Labdoor analyzed 28 best-selling zinc supplements in the United States for elemental zinc content and heavy metal (arsenic, lead, bismuth, cadmium, silver, antimony) contamination.
+Labdoor analyzed 27 best-selling zinc supplements in the United States for elemental zinc content and heavy metal (arsenic, lead, cadmium) contamination.

-12 of 28 products exceeded zinc’s Tolerable Upper Intake Level (UL) of 40 mg per day for healthy men and women ages 19+ in one serving.
-All products passed heavy metal screens for arsenic, lead, bismuth, cadmium, silver, and antimony, indicating that 2 PPM or more of each heavy metal was not detected.
-Flagged inactive ingredients were only noted in 1 product, Trace Minerals Ionic Zinc, which contained a benzoate-based preservative with cancer-causing potential.
+11 of 27 products exceeded zinc’s Tolerable Upper Intake Level (UL) of 40 mg per day for healthy men and women ages 19+ in one serving.
+All products passed heavy metal screens for arsenic, lead, and cadmium indicating that 2 PPM or more of each heavy metal was not detected.

-Collective data for this analysis relied on the analytical chemistry method, ICP-OES (Inductively Coupled Plasma - Optical Emission Spectrometry), to detect and quantify elemental zinc content and heavy metal (arsenic, lead, bismuth, cadmium, silver, antimony) load.
+Collective data for this analysis relied on the analytical chemistry method, ICP-OES (Inductively Coupled Plasma - Optical Emission Spectrometry), to detect and quantify elemental zinc content and heavy metal (arsenic, lead, and cadmium) load.